Color Correction vs Color Grading: Differences, Workflow & Examples

 Do I need to do color correction before color grading?

 Yes.
 Color correction should always come first.
-It ensures your footage has a clean, consistent, and neutral base.
-Without proper correction, grading can amplify existing issues like poor contrast or unnatural skin tones.
+It ensures proper exposure and natural tones.
+Without correction, color grading may exaggerate issues like poor contrast or unnatural skin tones.

 Scroll to Top